Malvern, Worcestershire: Agriculture and horticulture

 Malvern is a centre for agricultural industry.
 The 70 acre Three Counties Showground, operated by the Three Counties Agricultural Society, is a few miles to the south of Malvern on the road to Upton upon Severn.
 It has been the permanent venue for the Royal Three Counties Show, held each year in June, since 1958.
 Representing the counties of Worcestershire, Herefordshire and Gloucestershire, it is one of the most important agricultural shows in the UK, and can be traced back to 1797.
 It attracts an average of 93,000 visitors over its three-day event, and the event almost doubles the town's local population.
 The showground also hosts the Royal Horticultural Society's Spring Gardening Show, followed by many other events throughout the year including other regular gardening shows.
 The Lobelia pioneers William Crump and Dr. Brent Elliott worked in Malvern and were awarded the Victoria Medal of Honour of the Royal Horticultural Society.
 A tea rose was named for the Malvern rose grower Mrs. Foley Hobbs in 1910 (see page 119 of cited work).
-Aswell as agricultural and horticultural shows, the showground holds regular antique and flea markets throughout the year.
+As well as agricultural and horticultural shows, the showground holds regular antique and flea markets throughout the year.
 These have become some of the largest in the UK, attracting thousands of visitors each year.